 MON\HSS\VISIT\NO: This table contains information related to each high speed survey site visit.
-This table contains information the only MON\HSS link to STATE\CODE and SHRP\ID.
-It also contains the basic information that applies to the site for the entire set of runs, such as surface condition and surface finish type.
+This table links the other tables contained in the MON\HSS group to STATE\CODE and SHRP\ID based on VISIT\NO. It also contains the basic information that applies to the site for the entire set of runs, such as surface condition and surface finish type. -

-MON\HSS\RUN\NO: This table contains identification of each high speed survey run made during each visit.
-It includes basic identifying information such as date and time of run, as well as latitude and longitude of the section start as measured by the unit.
+MON\HSS\RUN\NO: This table contains identification of the survey runs uploaded to the database during each visit.
+While five repeat runs are the LTPP standard, in some cases data for runs having more or less than 5 repeat data sets are contained in the database.
+Only one measurement is contained in the database when the longitudinal profile was measured using the manual Dipstick.
+This table includes basic identifying information such as date and time of run, as well as latitude and longitude of the section start as measured by the unit.
 This table also contains run specific comments and information specific to the individual pass such as surface and air temperatures.